Articles contain affiliate links. For more information on affiliate links, click here

 Reminder: I’m not a great test-taker.
 I attribute this success to diligent and purposeful studying and planning.

 I thought it’d be helpful to hear from other nurses about their post-graduation timeline.
 I asked nurses on Twitter, with almost 800 nurses responding.
 Results showed that 79% tested between 2-8 weeks after graduation, and 98% of voters would have either tested earlier or at the same time if they had to do it all over again.

-What is critical to do when studying for this exam is to identify the areas in which you need focus.
+It is critical when studying for this exam is to first identify the areas in which you need focus.
 I recommend taking an NCLEX simulation exam.
-By doing this, you get the feel for the exam and computerized adaptive testing (more on that later), as well as identifying those specific topics to hone in on.
+By doing this, you get the feel for the exam and computerized adaptive testing (more on that later), as well as identifying those specific topics to focus in on.

 Bonus if you can find one that has:

 - An adaptive question algorithm – so it’s set up is like the NCLEX and not just a bunch of multiple-choice questions

 - Multiple practice attempts – you’ll want to re-test again after you think you’re ready to double check

 - Rationales for the questions to review later

 - Alternate format questions